 Required occurrence: If the element has a default value then an item is added to the infoset using the default value, otherwise an item is added to the Infoset using empty string (type xs:string) or empty hexBinary (type xs:hexBinary) as the value.

-Optional occurrence: If dfdl:emptyValueDelimiterPolicy is not 'none' then an item is added to the Infoset using empty string (type xs:string) or empty hexBinary (type xs:hexBinary) as the value, otherwise nothing is added to the Infoset.
+Optional occurrence: if dfdl:emptyValueDelimiterPolicy is applicable and is not 'none', then an item is added to the Infoset using empty string (type xs:string) or empty hexBinary (type xs:hexBinary) as the value, otherwise nothing is added to the Infoset.

 Note: To prevent unwanted empty strings or empty hexBinary values from being added to the Infoset, use XSD minLength > '0' and a dfdl:assert that uses the dfdl:checkConstraints() function, to raise a processing error.